v-bosch/TruCol/tellor_all_languages/README.md

 # Trucol Adaptation of Teller Sample Project
-This is a modification of the Tellor Sample Project repository to realise two functionalities using the Tellor Oracle system:
+This is a modification of the Tellor Sample Project repository to realise three functionalities using the Tellor Oracle system.
+These functionalities are to check if the latest commit to the bounty hunter fork of the sponsor repository:

-0. Read out the (Travis) CI pass flag from a repository branch, e.g. from here: https://travis-ci.com/v-bosch/TruCol.svg?branch=main&amp
-1. Read out the content of a list of files in a repository branch.
-E.g. from here: https://github.com/jfrog/jfrog-docker-repo-simple-example
+0. passes the Travis CI build (and hence accompanying unit tests of the sponsor).
+1. did not add any files w.r.t. the code skeleton provided by the sponsor.
+2. did not tamper any of the test files created in the sponsor repository.

+To do this, instructions are included to simulate- and test a Tellor oracle network that performs those 3 queries and outputs the query-result to a sponsorcontract.
+These instructions are followed by instructions for the Travis API that is currently used by the simulated Tellor oracles to query the build status of the bounty hunter repo.
+Since the 3 queries are implemented in node.js test files the specification of these test files is included next.
+And an overview of the TODOs that remain before the new Tellor datafeed can be requested concludes this readme.

-To do this, first custom instructions to run in Ubuntu from the TruCol repository are included.
-These are followed by the description of an approach to realise these functionalities.
-The original readme of the unmodified source repository of this code is [here](https://github.com/tellor-io/sampleUsingTellor) and [this](https://docs.tellor.io/tellor/) is the documentation.
+F.Y.I.
+The original readme of the unmodified source repository of the code in this folder is [here](https://github.com/tellor-io/sampleUsingTellor) and [this](https://docs.tellor.io/tellor/) is the documentation.

 ## TruCol Installation Instructions
 0. Open Terminal, go to the root of the TruCol directory.